pgEdge/cli/cli/doc/cloud.md

 ## SYNOPSIS
-    ./ctl secure COMMAND
+    ./ctl cloud COMMAND

 ## COMMANDS
     COMMAND is one of the following:
-     config              # Connect nodeCtl with a pgEdge Cloud Account list-cloud-acct     # List all cloud account ids in a pgEdge Cloud Account list-clusters       # List all clusters in a pgEdge Cloud Account cluster-status      # Return info on a cluster in a pgEdge Cloud Account list-nodes          # List all nodes in a pgEdge Cloud Account cluster import-cluster-def  # Enable nodeCtl cluster commands on a pgEdge Cloud Cluster get-cluster-id      # Return the cluster id based on a cluster display name get-node-id         # Return the node id based on cluster and node display name create-cluster      # Create a new Cloud Cluster based on json file
+     config              # Connect with a pgEdge Cloud Account list-linked-accts   # List all linked cloud account ids in a pgEdge Cloud Account list-clusters       # List all clusters in a pgEdge Cloud Account cluster-status      # Return info on a cluster in a pgEdge Cloud Account list-nodes          # List all nodes in a pgEdge Cloud Account cluster import-cluster-def  # Enable cluster commands on a pgEdge Cloud Cluster get-cluster-id      # Return the cluster id based on a cluster display name get-node-id         # Return the node id based on cluster and node display name create-cluster      # Create a new Cloud Cluster based on json file